 The lack of data dictionaries slowed down and added inefficiency to the analysis process and resulted in otherwise avoidable communication with the Companies that further slowed the evaluation process and stressed the project budget.

 Iterative Data Deliveries in Different Formats.
 Evaluation data requests often require iteration to make sure the final dataset includes the necessary data elements and describes the correct population.
 However, during this process for R1983, it became clear that UI was unable to modify and re-run previous data queries.
 As a result, UI was only able to produce entirely new data sets to try to correct issues.
 Often the new data sets did not contain the same elements and/or structure as the previous iteration, which required the team to completely reprocess the entire new dataset (versus just the new fields).
-The new data formats required extra work to read into the team’s existing data systems, as well as more time to blend elements from the new and old datasets.
+The new data formats required extra work to read into the team’s existing data systems, as well as more time to blend elements from the new and datasets.

 Inconsistent Program Names.
 Often, the program names in the data itself, or used as part of file name, were inconsistent, vague, and/or difficult to match to programs identified in the evaluation plan.
 Programs names typically result from historic naming conventions or adapted into a new version without a name change.
 Identifying program types (i.e., low income or upstream) proved difficult in the process.
 This issue primarily impacted the Customer Profiling element of R1983 as it assessed participation across the entire residential portfolio.